katholiek-onderwijs-vlaanderen/sri4node/README.md

 Any allowed URL parameter is interpreted by these functions.
 The functions can annotate the WHERE clause of the query executed.
 The functions receive 2 parameters :

-- the value of the request parameter (string)
+- *value* is the value of the request parameter (string).
-- An **sql object** for adding SQL to the WHERE clause.
+- *select* is a **sql object** for adding SQL to the WHERE clause.
 This object has these methods :
  - *sql()* : A method for appending sql.
- - *param()* : A method for appending a parameter to the text sql.
+ - *param(value)* : A method for appending a parameter to the text sql.
- - *array()* : A method for appending an array of parameters to the sql. (comma-separated)
+ - *array(value)* : A method for appending an array of parameters to the sql. (comma-separated)
-- The name of the URL parameter.
+- *parameter* is the name of the URL parameter.
-- *db* A database object that you can use to execute extra SQL statements.
+- *database* A database object that you can use to execute extra SQL statements.
 - *count* A boolean telling you if you are currently decorating the SELECT COUNT(*) query, or the final SELECT (...) query.
 Useful for making sure some statements are not executed twice (when using the *database* object)

 All the methods on the sql object can be chained.
 It forms a simple fluent interface.
 All the supplied functions extend the SQL statement with an 'AND' clause.

 This type of function must return a promise.
 When the URL parameter was applied to the **sql object**, then the promise should be resolved.
-If one query function rejects it's promise, the client will find all responses by all rejecting *query* functions and receive 404 Not Found.
+If one query function rejects it's promise, the client will find all error objects by all rejecting *query* functions and receives 404 Not Found + all error messages in the body.
 It should reject with one or more objects that correspond to the SRI definition of an [error][sri-error].
 Mind you that *path* does not makes sense for errors on URL parameters, so it is ommited.
 If a query parameter is supplied that is not supported, the client also receives a 404 and a listing of supported query parameters.

+### afterread

+Hook for post-processing a GET operation.
+It applies to both regular resources, and list resources (with at least expand=href).
+Two arguments are received by your function :

+- *database* is a database object, allowing you to execute extra SQL statements.
+- *elements* an array of one or more resources that you can manipulate.

+The function must retuen a Q promise, that is normally resolved.
+If one of the afterread methods rejects it's promise all error objects are returned to the client, who receives a 500 Internal Error response.
+It should reject with an object that correspond to the SRI definition of an [error][sri-error].
+Mind you that *path* does not makes sense for errors in afterread methods, so you should ommit it.

 ### afterupdate / afterinsert